Create ESP32 GPIO Interrupts to reduce CPU usage

 }

-The problem is that the microcontroller’s processor is totally occupied with this task.
-So we can tell the microcontroller to do other tasks in the
+The problem is that this task keeps the microcontroller’s processor busy.
+So we can tell the microcontroller to do other tasks in the loop()

 Note

-With interrupts, there is no longer any need to constantly look at the value of a pin.
-When a change is detected, a function is executed.
+With interrupts, there is no need to look at pin value constantly: when a change is detected, a function is automatically executed.

 Detection modes

-The detection of an event is based on the shape of the signal arriving at the pin.
+The detection of an event is based on the signal shape that reaches the pin.

 LOW

-: Triggers the interrupt as soon as the signal is at 0V -
+triggers the interrupt as soon as the signal is at 0VHIGH

-: Triggers the interrupt as soon as the signal is at 3.3V -
+triggers the interrupt as soon as the signal is 3.3VRISING

-: Triggers the interrupt as soon as the signal goes fromLOW
+triggers the interrupt as soon as the signal changes fromLOW

 toHIGH

-: Triggers the interrupt as soon as the signal goes fromHIGH
+triggers the interrupt as soon as the signal changes fromHIGH

 toLOW